 While the court may not be the most elegant, it certainly demonstrates the functionality and romance of a wood floor—all three of these are characteristics worthy of further discussion.

 The elegance of wood flooring.

-When we think of old and historic wood flooring, we often think of the Louvre in Paris and rightly so.
+When we think of old and historic wood flooring, we often think of the Louvre in Paris, and rightly so.
 In operation since 1793, this art museum boasts beautiful and enduring parquet wood floors.
 But today, let’s go a different route and journey to the Hermitage Museum in Russia.

-Located in St. Petersburg, the vast Hermitage Museum is the second largest museum in the world (yes, right behind the Louvre) but founded earlier in 1764.
+Located in St. Petersburg, the vast Hermitage Museum is the second largest museum in the world (yes, right behind the Louvre) but was founded earlier in 1764.
 Most of its many rooms have wood floors, and nearly every room has a different type.
 The floors’ unique, ornate patterns provide a different feel and a different character in each room.
 The Hermitage has one particular room completely coated in amber, and the walls are complemented with a wood floor—not the more exotic choice of marble.
-In a grand museum setting where most any luxury was possible during its construction, the floor of choice was ornate wood.
+In a grand museum setting where almost any luxury was possible during its construction, the floor of choice was ornate wood.

 Given wood is a natural substance, it can be formed into any pattern.
 Through each individual species and through grain patterns, something unique is communicated each time, and the wood intrinsically expresses a natural beauty.
 Mixing woods provides an additional choice in design.
-Using a natural oak, light in color, and contrasting it with the darker colored walnut provides contrast in pattern.
+Using a natural oak, light in color, and contrasting it with the darker-colored walnut provides contrast in pattern.
 This was not lost on the Hermitage designers.
 You can take a virtual tour of the Hermitage Theatre through their website and see examples of such design choices.